 Director of Scientific Computing

 I work on neuroimaging analysis methods such as cortical alignment, realtime fMRI correlation and classification, surface-based analysis and

 visualization, and model-based neural networks in multiple voxel pattern analysis.
 In addition to

 implementing novel methods, I work to speed up and streamline

 parallelization.
 The latter is achieved with the help of

-computer clusters containing hundreds of processors that I help to acquire, write software for, and maintain.
+computer clusters containing thousands of processors that I help to acquire, write software for, and maintain.

 Neuroimaging Analysis Methods

 Function-based cortical alignment